Meeting Information Resources CO DB 101 Reports Legislation Web Resources Contact Us

 SB 21-039 - Elimination of Subminimum Wage Employment

-Senate Bill 21-039 prohibits an employer that does not hold a special certificate from the United States department of labor that authorizes the employer to pay less than the minimum wage to employees whose earning capacity is impaired by age, physical or mental disability, or injury from paying an employee below minimum wage.
-The bill phases out subminimum wage employment for employers that hold a special certificate and requires each employer that holds a special certificate to submit a transition plan to the Colorado department of labor and employment detailing how the employer plans to phase out subminimum wage employment by July 1, 2025.
+Senate Bill 21-039 prohibits an employer that does not hold a special certificate from the United States Department of Labor that authorizes the employer to pay less than the minimum wage to employees whose earning capacity is impaired by age, physical or mental disability, or injury from paying an employee below minimum wage.
+The bill phases out subminimum wage employment for employers that hold a special certificate and requires each employer that holds a special certificate to submit a transition plan to the Colorado Department of Labor and Employment (CDLE) detailing how the employer plans to phase out subminimum wage employment by July 1, 2025.
 On and after July 1, 2025, an employer is prohibited from paying an employee with a disability less than minimum wage regardless of whether the employer was issued a special certificate.

 - Develop actionable recommendations to address structural and fiscal barriers to phasing out subminimum wage employment and successfully implementing competitive integrated employment; and